juiyangchang/CarND-Term1-Traffic-Sign/README.md

 * U = 0.492 B - Y
 * V = 0.877 R - Y

-(Note that I made a mistake here that the U channel actually approximately 0.492(B - Y), or, -0.147R -0.288G + 0.436 B.  Similar mistake was made with the V channel.
+(Note that I made a mistake here that the U channel is actually approximately 0.492(B - Y), or, -0.147R -0.288G + 0.436 B.  Similar mistake was made with the V channel.
 But I have been using this pipeline and can only leave the correct preprocessing into future work.)
 The Y channel, which is the brightness channel, is then histogram equalized to enhance the contrast with `cv2.equalizeHist`.
+This three channels are concatenated into `X`.
 In [Sermanet and LeCun (2011)](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), they considered similar preprocessing pipeline where they would first convert image to YUV and then "The  Y  channel is  then preprocessed with  global and local contrast normalization" (quote from their paper), while U and V channels were left unchanged.
-Finaly we normalize each channel by `X = (X - 128) / 128.`, this will make each channel be within the range of [-1, 1].
+Finally we normalize each channel by `X = (X - 128) / 128.`, this will make each channel be within the range of [-1, 1].
 The final data dimension for each image is `(32, 32, 3)`.

 Below I show an example of the preprocessed image.